 In March 2023, Banca Comercială Română S.A. and Victoriabank have come to an agreement for the full sale of the shares held by Banca Comercială Română S.A. in the subsidiary BCR Chişinău S.A.
-The completion of the transaction took place on 15 January 2024 and BCR Chişinău S.A. is currently in the process of being integrated into Victoriabank network.
+The completion of the transaction took place on 15 January 2024 and BCR Chişinău S.A. was subsequently absorbed through a merger by Victoriabank S.A. as of February 2025.

 On 9 February 2024 the Issuer concluded an agreement for the acquisition of 100 per cent. of the shares in OTP Bank Romania S.A., the transaction being completed on 30 July 2024.
 As part of the transaction pursuant to which OTP Bank Romania has been acquired, the Issuer has also acquired other companies within the OTP Romania Group as part of the same transaction (including OTP Leasing Romania IFN S.A.).
-The acquisition of OTP Asset Management SAI S.A. (which is part of the transaction perimeter) has not been completed yet, pending approval from the Romanian Financial Supervisory Authority.
+The acquisition of OTP Asset Management SAI S.A. (which is part of the transaction perimeter) was completed in October 2024.
+On 1 December 2024, BT Leasing Transilvania IFN S.A., as absorbing company, merged with OTP Leasing Romania IFN S.A., as absorbed company.
+In February 2025, the Issuer absorbed OTP Bank Romania S.A. by way of merger.

 In May 2024, the Issuer concluded an agreement for the acquisition of BRD Societate de Administrare a Fondurilor de Pensii Private S.A., a Romanian company part of Groupe Société Générale S.A., carrying out the businesses of management of pillar III pension funds (facultative private pension funds) and the management of pillar II pension funds (mandatory private pension funds) through the management of two pension funds.
-The transaction is currently pending approval from the Romanian Financial Supervisory Authority and the Romanian Foreign Direct Investment Commission.
+The transaction was approved by the relevant authorities in April 2025.
+Starting on 28 April 2025, BT Pensii S.A. manages the voluntary pension fund corresponding to pillar III, formerly known as BRD Medio, under the name "Pensia Mea Plus" 32.